Long QT syndrome: Mechanisms

 Some research suggests that delayed afterdepolarisations (DADs), occurring after repolarisation has completed, may also play a role in long QT syndrome.
 This form of afterdepolarisation originates from the spontaneous release of calcium from the intracellular calcium store known as the sarcoplasmic reticulum, forcing calcium out of the cell through the sodium calcium exchanger in exchange for sodium, generating a net inward current.

 While there is strong evidence that the trigger for torsades de pointes comes from afterdepolarisations, it is less certain what sustains this arrhythmia.
 Some lines of evidence suggest that repeated afterdepolarisations from many sources contribute to the continuing arrhythmia.
-However, some suggest that the arrhythmia sustains through a mechanism known as re-entry.
+Some suggest that the arrhythmia sustains through a mechanism known as re-entry.
 According to this model, the action potential prolongation occurs to a variable extent in different layers of the heart muscle, with longer action potentials in some layers than others.

 In response to a triggering impulse, the waves of depolarisation will spread through regions with shorter action potentials but block in regions with longer action potentials.
 This allows the depolarising wavefront to bend around areas of block, potentially forming a complete loop and becoming self-perpetuating.
 The twisting pattern on the ECG can be explained by the movement of the core of the re-entrant circuit in the form of a meandering spiral wave.